AgnieszkaKl/Portfolio/README.md

 # About me

 My name is Agnieszka Klasa.
 I am qualified and high experienced administration profesional.
 I graduated from University of Business and Administration named by Eugeniusz Kwiatkowski in Gdynia, Poland.
 I have started to interest in software testing.
-My goals are to develop knowledge about testing parallel to achive practical experience to become quality assurance specialist.
+My goals are to develop knowledge about testing parallel to achive practical experience to become a Software Tester/Quality Assurance Specialist.

 # Tools